 How to Get to York

 Virgin Trains run three or four trains an hour along the East Coast Main Line to York Station from London King's Cross Station.
 Most are direct services but one train an hour stops at Doncaster and involves changing to a cross country service for the last leg to York.
 There's little time difference between the direct and cross country services, with the journey taking about two hours.
 This is a popular route, so trains leave London regularly from about 6:15am to after 10pm.
-The cheapest off peak, advance return (round trip) fare in December 2016 was £33 when purchased as two singles (or one way) tickets.
+The cheapest off peak, advance return (round trip) fare - sampled for April 2018 - was £38 when purchased as two singles (or one way) tickets.
+Round trip tickets for this route can cost as much as three times more so remember to book separate one day tickets and book a few weeks in advance if you can.

 UK Travel Tip The cheapest train fares are those designated "Advance" - how far in advance depends upon the journey as most rail companies offer advance fares on a first come first served basis.
 Advance tickets are usually sold as one-way or "single" tickets.
 Whether or not you buy advance tickets, always compare the "single" ticket price to the round trip or "return" price as it is often ( but not always) cheaper to buy two single tickets rather than one round trip ticket.

 National Express run at least four direct journeys a day to York (opposite York Railway Station) from London Victoria Coach Station .
-The journey takes five and a half but there are several fast journeys every day that take 4h50min.
+The journey takes five and a half hours but there are several fast journeys every day that take five hours and 15 minutes.
 Longer journeys usually stop in Leeds.
-Round trip fare is about £35 when booked as two one-way tickets.
-But, if you make an online booking at least a month in advance, you could land "funfare" tickets fpr a £30 round trip, including a £1 booking fee.
-Look for the "Fare Finder" box on the National Express home page to get the lowest online fares.
+Round trip fare is under £40 when booked as two one-way tickets.
+But, if you make an online booking at least a month in advance, you could land tickets for less than £30 round trip, including a £1 booking fee.
+Look for the "Low Fares" box on the National Express home page to get the lowest online fares.

 - Use the Automobile Association Route Planner to map a route with suggested stopovers and gasoline stations.